Kraken is considered an instituion by many. It is one of the original cryptocurrency exchanges that has been around for over 6 years.

 Account Tiers & KYC

 As we mentioned, Kraken operates on a tier based structure when it comes to account limits for funding and withdrawals.
-Unfortunately, even for the most basic account types, you will need to supply some form of information (in this case date of birth and name).
+Unfortunately, even for the most basic account types, you will need to supply some form of information (in this case date of birth, name and phone number).

 If privacy is a concern of yours then there are other anonymous trading exchanges that you can make use of.
 These include OTC trading as well as decentralised exchanges and ATMs.

-This is probably where many people may end up and become incredibly frustrated.
+This is probably also where many people can become incredibly frustrated.
 As verifications have to be completed manually, they require someone at Kraken to read over them and confirm that they are legitimate.

 During times of peak demand in the summer of last year, it was not unheard of for verifications to take in excess of two weeks for tier 2.
 One can get a sense of the community frustration in this reddit post from last year.